 The development and expansion of our insurance business is dependent upon the successful development and implementation of advanced computer and data processing systems.
-Because HCPCI intends to expand its business by writing additional voluntary policies, we are enhancing our information technology systems to handle and process an increased volume of voluntary policies.
+Because HCPCI intends to expand its writing of voluntary policies, we are enhancing our information technology systems to handle and process an increased volume of voluntary policies.
 The failure of these systems to function as planned could slow our growth and adversely affect our future business volume and results of operations.